 The Holosun 507K X2 features the same 2 MOA dot + 32 MOA ring just like the Holosun 507C X2.
 It's big enough for shooters to pick up and especially for sub compact pistols with 1911 style grip angle.

 However, the 32 MOA ring size looks very different based on your eye distance to the optic.
-When aiming with two hands extended all the way forward, the 32 MOA reticle felt like 50 MOA to the eye, which will skew your hold.
+When aiming with two hands extended all the way forward, the 32 MOA reticle felt like 50 MOA to the eye, but it's not a huge problem.